-The addition of any further probe(s), or replacements, into a multi-probe installation can be achieved through the reconfiguration of the probe to the same "mode on" colour choice and that one of the probes is then repartnered with the RMI or RMI-Q.
+The addition of any further probe(s), or replacements, into a multi-probe installation can be achieved through the reconfiguration of the probe to the same "mode on" colour choice.

 Acquisition mode

 System set-up is achieved using Trigger Logic and powering-on the RMI or RMI-Q.